 One of the most common reasons that small businesses fail is that they do not manage their cashflow successfully.
-Here are five top mistakes to avoid.
+Here are the five top mistakes to avoid.

-> 1. Getting carried away when forecasting sales figures
+1. Getting carried away when forecasting sales figures

 Be ruthlessly realistic.
 It’s not uncommon for business owners to be over optimistic when it comes to forecasting sales and then, later, face a cashflow crunch.
 So it’s important to regularly ask if you’re being objective when considering how much cash will come in and when it will arrive.

 There are a lot of expenses to fund, upfront, when most new businesses launch but are they all essential?
 Will every euro you spend bring in a real benefit?
 Create a realistic budget and stick to it.

 3. Not chasing invoices soon enough